valekatoz/Belullama/README.md

 - Better volume paths
 - Official Open WebUI for instant updates
 - Changed the logo to the Open WebUI one
-- Made a non-casaos version
+- Made a non-CasaOS version

 # Belullama
 (CasaOS +) Ollama + Open WebUI = Belullama